jnk0le/RFM7x-lib/README.md

 Internal PA leaks only 300mV (LNA about 50mV) DC offset into antenna path, so it could be somehow possible to extract PAEN signal.

 ##todo:
-- add TREN line support
+- add PAEN line support
 - add missing config functions
 - add missing examples
 - interrupts and status flags